Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

     *create common style classes like 'skin' - https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/ reusable classes of common styles

-Decide on background for other pages and then figure out footer layout
+- Decide on background for other pages and then figure out footer layout
+- Remove scrolling on mobile home page
+- Make sure all fonts are styled correctly
+- Figure out how I want about page content aligned on desktop (once I've written the actual content)

 <!-- extra stuff -->
 - add tapering borders to mobile nav
 - map link to address
-- products dropdown menu
+- products dropdown menu for desktop